Puppy training should always start as soon as you bring that little guy (or girl) home with you.

-And because the puppy will have to live inside your house, establishing house rules has to start within the first few days.
+And because the puppy will have to live inside your house, establishing house rules must start within the first few days.
 Which elements of those rules should you consider first above all others?

 Don’t Give Scraps at the Dinner Table

 This can grow into a major problem in a household with dogs.
-While some let this go and cave in to feeding their dogs food scraps during meals, it’s best to not feed them that way.
+While some let this go and cave into feeding their dogs food scraps during meals, it’s best not to feed them that way.
 It ultimately can lead to a lifetime of digestion issues or begging for food whenever you sit at the table for dinner.
 In some cases, it could even eventually lead to the puppy stealing food (without collusion from other household pets).

-This isn’t to say that your dog can’t jump up onto your bed when invited; as long as he knows he’ll have to go back to his own bed eventually.
+This isn’t to say that your dog can’t jump up onto your bed when invited, as long as he knows he’ll have to go back to his own bed eventually.

 Pick Rooms That Are Off Limits

 You may not want your puppy in certain rooms of your house for various reasons.
 Some of those rooms may be for guests.
-Or, perhaps it’s the kitchen to avoid temptation of food.
+Or, perhaps it’s the kitchen to avoid the temptation of food.